 In simple terms, images generated from a 3D-cinema source consist of a series of images (frames or fields) that alternate quickly between two slightly different viewpoints corresponding to the physical separation of our left and right eyes (called parallax).
-When these frames are displayed with enough speed and viewed with special glasses synchronized with the left/right (L/R) frame sequencing, the resulting "single" perceived image appears with much the same depth and perspective we sense in the real world.
-The new full resolution triple flash hardware (Brilliant3D) includes an FPGA Formatter Interface Board (FFIB) which allows for full 2K resolution using a 6:2 frame rate multiplication (Triple Flash).
+When these frames are displayed with enough speed and viewed with special glasses synchronized with the left/right frame sequencing, the resulting single perceived image appears with much the same depth and perspective we sense in the real world.
+The new full resolution triple flash hardware (Brilliant3D) includes an FPGA Formatter Interface Board (FFIB), which allows for full 2K resolution using a 6:2 frame rate multiplication (Triple Flash).
 Triple Flash 3D is reference to a frame rate that is of a high enough frequency to eliminate flicker as noticeable by the eye.
-The standard frame rate for most 2D D-Cinema content is 24 frames per second (FPS) as it is for film.
-For 3D, the server splits the 3D content (video signal) into 2 interleaved signals of 24 FPS each by the server, for a total of 48 FPS input into the projector.
-The projector's frame rate multiplication is set to 6:2, meaning the input frame rate is multiplied by 3 (Triple) for a total frame rate of 144 frames per second (Hz or FPS).
+The standard frame rate for most 2D-cinema content is 24 frames per second (FPS) as it is for film.
+For 3D, the server splits the 3D content (video signal) into 2 interleaved signals of 24 FPS each by the server, for a total input of 48 FPS into the projector.
+The projector's frame rate multiplication is set to 6:2, meaning the input frame is multiplied by 3 (Triple) for a total frame rate of 144 frames per second (Hz or FPS).
+For the Brilliant3D hardware, the TI DLP version 13.1 or higher is required.